paulworks/wbstyled/readme.txt

 - clean UI (less buttons, more editing space)
 - to replace the old backend with this one... for everyone

-Errors:
+Actual in development: [+ ready; -in work]
- - Right now the settings do not work because of the new tabs some help?
+ + Right now the settings do not work because of the new tabs [fixed] shell be featured in 0.2
+ - deign of settingstab

 version 0.1
  + New Navigation